Area Status: Closed

-Located adjacent to the San Antonio River, the campground is situated in the Ponderosa Pine forest.
+Located along the San Antonio River, the campground is situated in Ponderosa Pines and and forest meadows.
 Campground elevation is 7,600 feet above sea level.
 Come prepared for warm days and cooler nights.
 The campground was completely rebuilt and reopened in August, 2010.
-A paved walking trail along the river provides stream access for fishing.
+A paved walking trail along the river provides stream access for a pleasant morning or evening stroll and offers fishing and wildlife viewing.

 Uses: overnight camping, hiking and fishing.

 Facilities: Extremely popular camping area with 21 single sites and a group site with nine walk-in camp sites and a pavillion which accomodates up to 100 people.
 The campground has six camp sites with electric and water hook-ups for trailers and RV's up to 35 feet.
 Drinking water available.
-Vault toilets; no dump station available.
+The campground has vault toilets; no dump station available.

 Special Instructions: This campground is designated as a reduced impact and recycle campground.
 Users are encouraged to recycle (recycle bins on site) and pack out trash.
 Cutting live vegetation is prohibited.
 Charcoal only in pedestal cooking grills.